75 Hard Review

 In the last couple of years, you've probably heard of the program 75 HARD created by entrepreneur and author, Andy Frisella.

 According to Andy’s website, 75 HARD is “not a physical challenge.
 It is a mental challenge, designed to develop all of the characteristics you lack in life that have landed you where you are at.”
-So contrary to what I thought, this is not a diet plan, this is about discipline and mental toughness.
-Why this is confusing for me is that when you look at the website or look at anything related to the 75 HARD program, you see before and after photos of people who have obviously lost weight and that to me sounds like marketing for a diet plan.
+So contrary to what I thought (and maybe contrary to what you thought based on all of the talk around this challenge), this is not a diet plan; this is about discipline and mental toughness.

 The first requirement is that you follow any diet you want.
 This could be Whole 30, keto, paleo, or something else.
 This one is super vague but the idea is that you have to follow a structured diet plan that will help to support your goals.

-The idea of a cheat food has a very negative connotation.
+However, the idea of a cheat food has a very negative connotation.
 When you label food as good or bad, you start to moralize food and the behavior of eating.
 This is where the disordered eating spiral begins or gets exacerbated.
 I don’t refer to food as good or bad.
 Some food has more nutritional value than others and some food is void of nutrients and is hyper palatable and can bring on dopamine hits and enjoyment.
 So I refer to these foods as treat or joy foods.

 If you lose weight with a program like 75 HARD, when you start eating like you used to and start reincorporating all of the food and alcohol, you’ll gain the weight back.